-My own community, the Passionists, is a small and relatively new community in the Roman Catholic Church, but we have a large number of canonized saints and members proposed for canonization.
+The Passionists, are a small and relatively new community in the Roman Catholic Church, but we have a good number of canonized saints and members proposed for canonization.
 Beginning with our founder, St. Paul of the Cross, who died in 1774, each generation of Passionists has produced men and women recognized for their holiness.

 We’re hoping Father Theodore Foley who died in 1974 may join the ranks of Passionist saints such as Paul of the Cross, Vincent Strambi, Gabriel Possenti, Dominic Barberi, Gemma Galgani, Charles Houben, Isidore DeLoor and Eugene Bossilkov.

-Saints are God’s answer to the poison of their times, and so it’s important to see them in the light of the poison they oppose.
-Saints are firm believers in church teaching and examples of heroic virtue, but they’re powerful figures who oppose the poisonous influences threatening the world in which they live.
+Saints are God’s answer to the poison of their times, and it’s important to see them as they oppose it.
+Saints are firm believers and examples of heroic virtue.
 They’re signs of God’s power in a sinful world and God marks them out as saints through miracles performed through their intercession.

 For example, St. Paul of the Cross was an antidote to the forgetfulness of the passion of Jesus which followed the Enlightenment, a 17th century movement that denied or minimized the role of faith and religion in human life.
 We’re still feeling the effects of the Enlightenment today.